Hakata Tonkotsu Ramens

 Hakata Tonkotsu Ramens (博多豚骨ラーメンズ, Hakata Tonkotsu Rāmenzu) is a Japanese novel series written by Chiaki Kisaki and illustrated by Hako Ichiiro.
-ASCII Media Works have published fourteen volumes since 2014 under their Media Works Bunko imprint.
+ASCII Media Works published fourteen volumes from 2014 to 2024 under their Media Works Bunko imprint.
 The novel won the Grand Prize at the 20th annual Dengeki Novel Awards.

 A manga adaptation with art by Kisara Akino was serialized in Square Enix's shōnen manga magazine Monthly GFantasy between July 2016 and May 2017.
 It was collected in two tankōbon volumes.
 A second manga adaptation, titled Hakata Tonkotsu Ramens Dai 2-Shō, with art by Chiako Nagaoka, was launched on August 18, 2017, in the same magazine.
 It was collected in two tankōbon volumes.

 An anime television series adaptation by Satelight aired from January 12 to March 30, 2018.

+Plot

+Set in the city of Fukuoka, particularly the Hakata district, a place where crime and the underworld thrive beneath the surface of ordinary urban life.
+The story follows Zenji Banba, a private investigator who specializes in tracking down missing persons, and Lin Xianming, a professional assassin who operates under the guise of a food stall owner.
+The city is home to numerous underground professionals, including killers, informants, and specialists who coexist in a fragile balance.

+As Banba and Lin cross paths, they become caught up in a deadly game between rival assassins, including the mysterious hitman Saeki, and powerful criminal organizations vying for control of Fukuoka's underworld.
+Their investigation uncovers a network of corrupt officials and criminal masterminds who manipulate killings for profit, while also revealing Lin's complicated past and Banba's connection to unsolved cases.
+Together with allies, they navigate assassination plots and double-crosses, often forced to cooperate with former enemies to survive.

 Characters

 Characters from Hakata Tonkotsu Ramens.
 From left to right: Genzō Gohda, Enokida, Yamato, Saeki, José Martínez, Shigematsu, Saitoh, Lin Xianming, Zenji Banba, Jiro, and Misaki.